 Heaviest satellite launched by Surrey Satellite Technology Ltd. into space at 447 kg

-Constructed by Surrey Satellite Technology Ltd. (UK), it was launched into space using PSLV as the launch vehicle from Satish Dhawan Space Centre on 10 July 2015.
-DMC 3-1 orbits around the Earth as a sun-synchronous LEO satellite.
+A sun-synchronous LEO satellite, it was launched into space using PSLV as the launch vehicle from Satish Dhawan Space Centre on 10 July 2015.
+DMC 3-1 was constructed by Surrey Satellite Technology Ltd. (UK).

-With an orbital eccentricity of 1.92E-03, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 636km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 663km.
-It takes 98 minutes to orbit the Earth at an inclination of 98 degrees to the equatorial plane of the Earth.
+Taking 98 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 636km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 663km.
+The eccentricity of the orbit is 1.92E-03 and it orbits at an inclination of 98 degrees to the equatorial plane of the Earth.

 Get more insights from these satellite datasets